0

 Genre: Platformer

-Super Mario World was packaged with the SNES, and thank goodness for it, as this was Nintendo showcasing exactly what their new hardware was capable of.
-The cape power-up allows Mario to fly across entire levels if you build up enough speed.
-Yoshi is a real companion and not just a power-up.
-Secret exits hidden throughout the game unlock the Star Road and encourage casual players to become obsessive level hunters trying to find that 96th completion star.
+Super Mario World came packaged with the SNES and thank goodness it did because this was Nintendo showcasing what their new console was capable of.
+Cape power up allowed Mario to fly across entire levels if you built up enough speed.
+Yoshi felt like a real companion rather than just a power-up.
+Secret exits throughout the game unlocked the Star Road and forced casual gamers to become obsessive level completionists trying to find that 96th star.

-What makes it so special: The level design studied by game designers to this very day.
-The early stages of the game teach you the mechanics through gameplay.
-The later stages assume you’ve mastered every single mechanic simultaneously.
-The Special Zone increases the difficulty to a level that is actually challenging for completionists who believe they have conquered everything.
-The ghost houses that contain twisted layout designs and false doorways are still brilliant.
+What makes it so great: Level design that is still being studied by game designers today.
+The early levels of the game teach you each new mechanic through gameplay.
+The later stages of the game assume you’ve mastered every single mechanic at once.
+The Special Zone increased the difficulty to actually be challenging for completionists who thought they had it all.

-Does it still hold up?: The controls are still perfect.
-The level design is still perfect.
-It is simply… perfect.
+Does it still hold up? : Everything about Super Mario World is still perfect.
+The controls are perfect.
+The level design is perfect.
+It’s simply… perfect.

-[Tim’s Experience with Super Mario World and Why it Justified Exploring Retro Gaming → ]
+[ Tim’s Super Mario World Experience and Why It Justified My Love for Retro Gaming →

 5. Final Fantasy VI (1994)